stlee42/epubfx/README.md

 ## Functions
 ### Current features
-This project is in early stage, but some functions are working:
+This project is in early stage, but some functions are working (with possible bugs):

 - book browser
 - Creating of ebooks by free configurable templates (put only a epub file into a folder, the system find it and the user can choose this epub as template)
 - HTML-Editor with syntax highlighting and undo/redo
 - CSS-Editor with syntax highlighting and undo/redo
+- auto completion of [, {, ( and " with the second part of it
 - spell check
 - Applying text snippets and text snippets editor
 - inserting images and other media into book using configurable templates